-Master of Arts (MA), Child Development and Family Relations (1983); University of Arizona, Tucson, AZ.
+Master of Science (MS), Child Development and Family Relations (1984); University of Arizona, Tucson, AZ.

-Master of Arts (MA), Industrial Organizational Psychology (1986); Purdue University, Indianapolis, IN.
+Master of Science (MS), Industrial Organizational Psychology (1985); Purdue University, Indianapolis, IN.

 Welcome to the Master’s in Psychology podcast where psychology students can learn from psychologists, educators, and practitioners to better understand what they do, how they got there, and hear the advice they have for those interested in getting a graduate degree in psychology.
 I’m your host, Brad Schumacher, and today we welcome Dr. Dan Moore to the show.
 Dr. Moore received his doctorate from Ball State University and has been a licensed psychologist in Mississippi since 1995.
 He has experience in counseling and clinical psychology and is interested in neurodevelopment to help resolve issues in autism, learning disorders, and brain injury.
 Today, we will learn more about his academic and professional journey and discuss his experiences as a psychologist in the armed forces as well as his private practice, Your Family Clinic, which focuses on holistic psychology.
 Dan, welcome to our podcast.

 Thank you, great to be here.